Jasonx63/crowdstrike-se-labs/docs/lab-02/README.md

 ### Sysmon Event Correlation

-Sysmon provided supplemental Windows telemetry for the suspicious PowerShell activity.
+Sysmon provided supplemental Windows telemetry for the benign PowerShell network activity.

 Event ID 1 recorded the PowerShell process creation and command line, while Event ID 3 recorded the outbound network connection to the Kali Linux system at `192.168.36.128:8081`.